The following are the laws of VR, approved at the annual general meeting of VR.

 Membership is open to those who work in the area of operation of the union as wage earners or are independently employed in the labour market.

 Members who lose their jobs in the labour market can continue as members in exchange for the payment of union dues out of payments from the Unemployment Insurance Fund where it acts as intermediary in deducting the dues and remitting to VR.
 If they are not members of VR at the beginning of unemployment benefits, they need to have paid dues to VR not less than 36 months over the past five years before the application of unemployment benefits.

 Members who stop working in the labour market due to a disability can continue as members but do not have the right to stand for office in the union, and they must pay dues to VR that are to be deducted from such pension funds that offer intermediation on remitting dues to unions.
 They need to have been members of VR for an uninterrupted period of five years before the onset of disability, and the payment of dues must commence in this manner no later than within 12 months from the first date of payment of disability benefits.

-Older members who receive benefits and have been in the union for at least five years before receiving pension benefits, at the age of 67, shall continue to be viewed as VR members but cannot stand for office.
+Older members who receive benefits and have been in the union for at least five consecutive years before receiving pension benefits shall continue to be viewed as VR members but cannot stand for office.

 The rights accorded by membership in respect of all of the above are subject to the further rules of individual funds of VR.